Pennhurst State School and Hospital: Modern day

 The United States Department of Veterans Affairs acquired the upper campus and began work to renovate it as a veterans' home.
 In 1986, the upper campus cottage units reopened as the Southeastern Veterans' Center.
 In 1990, renovations began on Horizon Hall, one of the newest buildings at Pennhurst, as part of a project to establish a nursing facility at the veterans' center.
 It reopened in 1993 as Coates Hall.
 After many years of determining what to do with Pennhurst, Congressman Jim Gerlach sought to establish a Federal veteran's cemetery at Pennhurst in 2003 but the VA rejected the proposal.

 In 2001, the state adopted the Keystone Principles concerning the state's duties to maintain historic property and to consult with the Pennsylvania Historical and Museum Commission before transferring the property into private hands.
 Chester County officials approved a private development and Pennhurst was sold to a developer, Pennhurst Associates, for two million dollars.
 The Pennhurst Memorial and Preservation Alliance (PMPA) was formed to advocate for certain uses of the site.

 Pennhurst was added to Pennsylvania's list of the most at-risk Pennsylvania properties as well as the International Coalition of Sites of Conscience, a worldwide network of historic sites specifically dedicated to remembering struggles for justice.

 In partnership with the Preservation Alliance for Greater Philadelphia, PMPA obtained a grant to complete a re-use design and feasibility study of the Pennhurst campus.
 By 2010, the administration building had been partially renovated and reopened as the Pennhurst Asylum seasonal haunted attraction.
 The attraction has been successful, though controversial among locals and those previously affiliated with Pennhurst.

 Penn Organic Recycling LLC operated on 4.5 acre of Pennhurst, offering topping, composting and food waste services.
 The Department of Environmental Protection permitted the composting operation at Pennhurst to maintain no more than 25 tons.
 It is no longer in operation.

 In 2015, the Pennhurst Memorial and Preservation Alliance began working with the Southeastern Veterans' Center to obtain the superintendent's residence for a future museum and interpretive center.

 By the end of 2016, demolition had begun on some of the buildings on the upper campus.

 In 2017, bookings for daytime history tours, photography tours, and overnight paranormal investigations became available through the haunted attraction's website.
 Proceeds from the tours go towards the upkeep of the grounds and restoration of the remaining buildings.

 By 2020, Hershey, Rockwell, and Dietary halls were all deemed unsafe for reuse.
 That March, demolition began and by November, all three buildings had been demolished.

 In popular culture

 A fictional version of Pennhurst appears in the 2019 film Scary Stories to Tell in the Dark, which was filmed at the abandoned St. Thomas Psychiatric Hospital in Ontario, Canada.

+Pennhurst also appears in James McBride’s novel, ‘’The Heaven & Earth Grocery Store’’, published in 2023.